kathrynandersondata/COVID_UpcomingElection/README.md

 ## Thesis 1: The political party associated with a county is strongly correlated with the extent of the COVID outbreak in that county.

 In politics.py, I explored my first theory: There is a correlation between a county's political affiliation and the extent to which it is devastated by COVID-19.
 I found a strong correlation amongst Democratic counties and counties with high instances of COVID.
 After digging into this further, I noticed that these Democratic counties had very large populations and that Republican counties tended to be less dense.
 In fact, 87 of the largest 100 counties in the US voted Democrat in the 2020 Election.
+Furthermore, the correlation between population and COVID cases for Republican counties was 0.96, compared to 0.88 for Democratic counties.

 I wanted to see if there were any changes to this trend as time went on, specifically as the country began to reopen.
 I noticed that the gap between Democratic and Republican counties' new cases was narrowing starting right around Memorial Day Weekend, likely in connection with reopenings and the ease of restrictions.
 Republican new cases even surpassed Democratic new cases in September.
 Furthermore, Republican deaths are on the rise, as Democratic and swing states begin to flatten.